annielai373/ML_project/dashboard/README.md

 For all legends in the Continent[al], Economic Sector, and Gases tabs, update "Arima" to all caps "ARIMA".

 ....
 This is all I could find. ;) (Annie, @)

+## Changes if possible (hs)

+1) I agree with Annie.
+Keep continent next to the continent drop down but change the tab to CONTINENTAL.

+2) Remove exponential smoothing from the CONSUMPTION & PRODUCTION graphs.
+    - when deployed in Heroku it does NOT match what is in github.
+    - Exponential smoothing appears in all the graphs in heroku.

+3) Change the color of CONSUMPTION or PRODUCTION so they are not the same.

+4) Make the units of Y the same for both the CONSUMPTION & PRODUCTION graphs.
+Go from 6 to 40 BTU?

+5) Change CONTINENT COMPARE to COMPARE TO.

+6) Can you make the bottom drop-down half the size?

+.....
+I think that's it.
+Thanks! hs